Sandeep-android-2000/Java_Notes/Java_String_vs_StringBuilder_vs_StringBuffer_Notes.md

 ---

 ### 🔹 Why String is Immutable?
-- Security (String Pool)
+- Security (String Pool): Sensitive data like database passwords, usernames, and connection URLs are passed as strings.
+Immutability prevents unauthorized modification, protecting against attacks such as SQL injection or malicious class loading.
-- Thread safety
+- Thread safety: immutable strings can be safely shared across multiple threads without synchronization.
+Since the value never changes, there’s no risk of data corruption during concurrent access
-- Performance optimization
+- Performance optimization: Java maintains a String Pool in heap memory to reuse string literals.
+Immutability allows multiple variables to reference the same string object without fear of unintended changes, saving significant memory.
-- Used as keys in HashMap
+- Used as keys in HashMap: The hashcode of an immutable string is calculated once and cached.
+This makes strings ideal as keys in HashMaps, HashSets, and other hash-based collections, improving performance.

 ---